Anaconda Environment Tutorial for PyTorch and TensorFlow¶

 -

-The TensorFlow CPU and GPU versions requires pip to be up-to-date, to install and upgrade pip to the latest version use the below command.
+The TensorFlow CPU and GPU versions requires pip to be up-to-date.
+To install and upgrade pip to the latest version, within your conda environment use the below command.
+See our section, on why installing pip within a conda environment is advised.

 -